Crisp and tasty, fresh from the deep, seaweed has found its way into plenty of our most delicious and nutritious dishes.

-It also fortifies their defences against becoming ill too, which is always something to consider – especially for older or very sensitive and sickly dogs.
+It also fortifies their defenses against becoming ill too, which is always something to consider – especially for older or very sensitive and sickly dogs.

 Seaweed also contains plenty of iodine and magnesium, both of which promote good health and energy levels in your dog, and will help them lead a long and happy life.

 While seaweed is never going to replace the core components of your dog’s diet, there’s certainly lots to be said for using it as a supplement or enhancer to the existing meal plan.

 Although there are lots of health benefits for dogs eating seaweed, there are also plenty of risks to consider – some direr and more immediate than others.

 One of the more harmless yet uncomfortable dangers of seaweed for dogs, for example, is simply the fact that it’s plant-based material.